Preserving and Sharing the

 Military Uniforms and Artifacts at the Museum

-To accomplish this goal, we are seeking to raise $20,000, in addition to the $50,000 Anniversary Fund, so that materials for the glass and wood frame case can be purchased.
-Members of VFW Post 1403 will be assisting in the construction of the exhibit case as well as the purchase of some materials.
-We hope that other County organizations, individuals and groups will also want to be involved in this project.
-If you wish to make a financial contribution to the purchase of materials, please mark the memo on your check Anniversary Fund Military Exhibit.
+Though the case is now completed we still need to raise an additional $5,600 to make the final payment for materials, primarily the seven glass panels.
+Members of VFW Post 1403/Benson and the Benson Area Lions Club assisted in the construction of the exhibit case as well as the purchase of some materials.
+If you wish to make a financial contribution to assist the Historical Society cover the remaining costs, please mark the memo on your check Anniversary Fund Military Exhibit.
 Thank you!

 St Paul and Pacific Railroad Arrival